Was It Worth It? (Pet Shop Boys song): Artwork

+Music video

+The video for "Was It Worth It?" was presented as a "good-time dance film" in a club setting with people in drag.
+Director Eric Watson was inspired by films like Saturday Night Fever and Hairspray as well as a visit to the moveable clubnight, Kinky Gerlinky.
+Footage of the duo performing at Heaven was intermixed with club scenes featuring a cast recruited from Kinky Gerlinky wearing extravagant costumes.
+Lowe appears in a tall orange hat from the women's line at Kenzo, doing nothing while the others are enjoying themselves.

 Critical reception

 Upon its release as a single, Dave Jennings of Melody Maker noted "Was It Worth It?" had "the chunkiest, most muscular music to appear on a PSB track in a long time" and added that Tennant's vocal is "so fey, even by his standards, that it threatens to evaporate at any moment".
 He noted the song is "genuinely, surprisingly uplifting" as Tennant sings about "the usual Pet Shop themes [of] passion, regret and compromise, [but] from an unusually positive angle", and concluded it would be "a large and welcome hit".
 Barbara Ellen of NME felt the song was "not their best" and "sounds profoundly like a pastiche of every other song they've done before", but noted "its floor-scorching elegance, its deadpan distortion of The Love Song, and that daffy commitment they continue to have to everything sepia-tinted and forgotten".
 She also praised Tennant's vocals for "getting more accomplished with every record", adding that it's "nice to hear him singing about love and liberation in unveiled terms for once".
 Andy Kastanas from The Charlotte Observer wrote, "The sacred cow of disco never died for these guys (as evidenced by this song) and there's plenty of violins and a "hi-NRG" beat to prove it."
 Joe Brown from The Washington Post declared it as "a fierce disco anthem to rival "I Will Survive"."